halhen/shoutcast-search/documentation.md

 ## Options
 By default, shoutcast-search returns the found stations ordered by number of listeners.
 You can tell shoutcast-search to randomize the order by providing the `-r` option.
 This option is not applicable if `--sort` is specified.

-You can tell shoutcast-search how many results you want by using the `-n` option. `-n 5` returns maximum five stations.
+You can tell also set a maximum number of stations to be listed by using the `-n` option. `-n 5` returns maximum five stations.
 Often, it is good to specify `-n 1` when piping the output to an audio player.

 ## Order of evaluation
 shoutcast-search first matches the stations against the criteria; all criteria must match.
 Next, the results are filtered, again all parameters must match for a station to be listed.
 The remaining stations are sorted, or randomized based on options, and finally the number of results are limited, if applicable.